ChatKitty/chatkitty/README.md

 ### Customizing the Chat Experience

-`chatkitty` allows for extensive customization of the chat UI and behavior through themes, localization, audio notifications, and much more.
+ChatKitty allows for extensive customization of the chat UI and behavior through themes, localization, audio notifications, and much more.
 For example, to customize the theme and provide a custom user profile:

 ```javascript
 await loadChatUi({